shsagir/play-area-sync/docs/install-wordpress-4-universal.md

 ### 3. Upload

 Now copy the contents (not the folder itself) from your local `wordpress` folder to your remote App.
-This can take some time as there are a lot of files.
+This can take some time as there are a lot of files, usually around 7 minutes.

+PSSST: You can also use [wget with SSH](#toc-install-wordpress-with-ssh) here to speed up this to 30 seconds.

 ### 4. Use the web installer